 figure grid ref data.

 Garmin POI: POI (Point Of Interest) is a .csv format, in sequence (co-ordinates are lat/long).
 To load Point of Information (aka waypoints to a Garmin device) you can use the Garmin POI file

 If you have not installed POI Loader, go to the Garmin download page which has installation instructions.
 Basically you connect your device to the USB port, open the loader, connect the device to it and then select the POI file.
 It should load direct to your device - waypoints only, not the track (use BaseCamp or GPSU to transfer both).

 Others may find these useful to create Memory Map and Anquet map route files

 Memory Map route files .
-The 2018 route with waypoint names but without the R- prefix is available from RoundRotherham_mmo.mmo, in a form that can be used directly (use it to replace file userdata-Memory-Map-OS-5.mmo or import to the PC version).
+The 2019 route with waypoint names is NOT CURRENTLY available from RoundRotherham_mmo.mmo, in a form that can be used directly (use it to replace file userdata-Memory-Map-OS-5.mmo or import to the PC version).
 Waypoint, Track and Route versions are available in MapTech Terrain format, which can be imported into Memory Map.
 See separate section on using a Sat Nav with Memory Map.

 GPS waypoints in .arf format for Anquet maps.
 GPSU refused to save in .aef format.

 The file, created by GPSU, is said to contains the waypoints and routes as Anquet paths.
 Or